nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-InternBuddy detects that one or more compulsory parameters are missing.
+InternBuddy detects that one or more compulsory fields are missing.
     * 1a1.
 InternBuddy prompts the user for an `add` command of the correct format.

       Use case resumes from Step 1.

 * 1b.
-InternBuddy detects one or more parameters are invalid.
+InternBuddy detects one or more fields are invalid.
     * 1b1.
 InternBuddy prompts the user for an `add` command of the correct format.

       Use case resumes from Step 1.

 <br/>

-**Use Case: Edit an internship entry**
+**Use Case: Edit an internship**

 **Main Success Story**